kapawlak/128A_Remote/Site/lab2.md

 :::::::::

 ::: Question
-(a) Plot B vs. 1/R.
+1. Plot B vs. 1/R.

-(b) Why should the slope of this curve give you a measure of the current, I?
+2. Why should the slope of this curve give you a measure of the current, I?

-(c) Determine the current $I$ from this slope.
+3. Determine the current $I$ from this slope.
 Report it in the correct units and to a reasonable number of significant figures.

-(d) From Ohm&rsquo;s law and the voltage of your battery, estimate the resistance of your setup.
+4. From Ohm&rsquo;s law and the voltage of your battery, estimate the resistance of your setup.

-(e) Does it seem reasonable?
+5. Does it seem reasonable?
 Why or why not?
 :::

 ::: Question
-(a) Assuming that you performed the experiment correctly, what do you think is your largest source of *uncertainty*?
+1. Assuming that you performed the experiment correctly, what do you think is your largest source of *uncertainty*?

-(b) Estimate how much might it affect your results.
+2. Estimate how much might it affect your results.
 :::